 BHF partners in this project: New Bulgarian University

 Major field school topics/activities: A comprehensive introduction to the Communist-era history, art and architecture in Bulgaria and the role of photography and propaganda.
-Field trips to and photo-sessions at significant and impressive Bulgarian sites from the period located in spectacular urban and natural environment, behind-the-scene visits and meeting with artists and historians all the way from the capital Sofia to the Black Sea Coast.
+Field trips to and photo-sessions at significant and impressive Bulgarian sites from the period located in spectacular urban and natural environment, behind-the-scene visits and meetings with artists and historians all the way from the capital Sofia to the Black Sea.

 Directors: Emilia Kaleva, architect; Nikola Mihov, photographer